Souvikns/Notion-Board/README.md

     steps:
       - uses: actions/checkout@v2
       - name: Notion Board
-        uses: Souvikns/Notion-Board@v1.0.0
+        uses: Souvikns/Notion-Board@1.0.0
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           NOTION_API_KEY: ${{ secrets.NOTION_API_KEY }}
           NOTION_DATABASE: ${{ secrets.NOTION_DATABASE }}
 ```

+Start with [setting up an integration and sharing your Notion database](https://developers.notion.com/docs/getting-started) with the integration.

+After setting up your workflow, add your `NOTION_API_KEY` and `NOTION_DATABASE` secrets to your repository.

-As of now notion API does not allow creating or changing properties, so right now you have to add these properties manually to use this action.
+As of right now notion API does not allow creating or changing properties, meaning you have to **add these properties manually** to your database in order to use this action.
 - URL - type: `URL`
 - id - type: `Number`
 - state - type: `Select`
-- labels - type: `Mutli-Select`
+- labels - type: `Multi-Select`

 ## Screenshot
 ![board](./screenshots/notion-board.PNG)